JeremiahKaren/35percent.github.io/dulwich-hamlet-stadium.md

 layout: page

 ---
-This is what Dulwich Hamlet football clud and adjacent Green Dale playing fields in East Dulwich used to look like up until around 20 years ago:
+This is what Dulwich Hamlet football club and adjacent Green Dale playing fields in East Dulwich used to look like until around 20 years ago:
 ![](/img/greendale.jpg)
 *Dulwich Hamlet FC & Green Dale Playing Fields pre-1990s: ca. 15 Hectares of public open space*